pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ---

-We've finished implementing our application infrastructure and we're ready to deploy.
+We've finished implementing our application infrastructure, and we're ready to deploy.
 Run `pulumi up` to execute the Pulumi code to deploy to AWS.
 However, there is a more convenient way to do so with Github.

 ## Github Workflow (Optional)